sbreidba/majic/doc/src/site/sphinx/configureGit.rst

 without using a password, you need to add your public key(s) to the :file:`~/.ssh/authorized_keys` file.

-Details of configuring jenkins and ssh are discussed in :ref:`configuring jenkins`.
+Details of configuring jenkins and ssh are discussed in :ref:`configuring-jenkins`.

 Tips
 ====